GerHobbelt/loki/docs/sources/operations/loki-ui/_index.md

 When running Loki as a docker container, the UI service is enabled by default.
 No additional configuration is required.

 For Loki Helm users discoverability of the UI service needs to be enabled in the Loki configuration.
-To enable the UI discoverability, add the following paramter to the `loki` section of the `values.yaml` file:
+To enable the UI discoverability, add the following parameter to the `loki` section of the `values.yaml` file:

 ```yaml
 loki: